Files / India

 Document Introduction

 Against the backdrop of global trade's heavy reliance on maritime routes, maritime security has become a core pillar for safeguarding national interests, ensuring economic stability, and protecting the lives of seafarers.
-In 2024, instability in critical waterways—particularly the Red Sea, Gulf of Aden, Western Indian Ocean, and adjacent waters—has intensified, with targeted attacks and resurgent piracy posing severe challenges to safe navigation.
-This report, published for the first time in a structured annual publication format by the Directorate General of Shipping, India, aims to systematically review the key developments and institutional responses over the past year.
-It serves both as a comprehensive reflection on the current security reality and a forward-looking assessment of evolving future risks.
+In 2024, instability in critical waterways—particularly the Red Sea, Gulf of Aden, Western Indian Ocean, and adjacent waters—has intensified.
+Targeted attacks and resurgent piracy activities pose severe challenges to safe navigation.
+This report, published for the first time by the Directorate General of Shipping, India, in a structured annual publication format, aims to systematically review key developments and institutional responses from the past year.
+It serves as both a comprehensive reflection on the current security reality and a forward-looking assessment of evolving future risks.

-Based on deep insights into the evolution of threats, the report identifies a core trend: the shift from low-tech, near-shore piracy activities to high-tech, offshore "hybrid warfare" models.
-Risk factors such as attacker weapon preferences, temporal patterns of incidents (75% occurring at night), types of targeted vessels (bulk carriers and tankers being most frequently attacked), and operational ranges (with East African piracy activities notably extending into Exclusive Economic Zones) are systematically analyzed.
-Consequently, the report concludes with a series of operational recommendations.
-These include enhancing lookouts and surveillance, strengthening citadel structures, promoting CCTV and AI-integrated monitoring, ensuring digital connectivity during crises, and continuously improving crew security competencies and drill proficiency.
-These recommendations aim to provide practical and actionable safety enhancement solutions for vessels navigating high-risk areas.
+Based on deep insights into the evolution of threats, the report identifies a core trend: a shift from low-tech, near-shore piracy activities to high-tech hybrid warfare modes in open seas.
+Risk factors such as attacker weapon preferences, temporal patterns of incidents (75% occurred at night), types of targeted vessels (bulk carriers and tankers were most frequently attacked), and operational distances (pirate activities off East Africa have notably extended into Exclusive Economic Zones) are systematically analyzed.
+Consequently, the report concludes by proposing a series of operational recommendations.
+These include enhancing lookouts and surveillance, strengthening citadel structures, promoting CCTV and AI-integrated monitoring systems, ensuring digital connectivity during crises, and continuously improving crew security competencies and drill proficiency.
+These recommendations are designed to provide practical and actionable security enhancement solutions for vessels navigating high-risk areas.

-This report is not only a summary of the security situation in the Indian Ocean and other key global maritime regions over the past year but also a forward-looking document designed to strengthen institutional foresight and resilience.
-It emphasizes the critical importance, within an increasingly complex threat environment, of building a comprehensive, multi-layered maritime security architecture through domestic inter-agency collaboration and international partnerships.
-It serves as a valuable reference for researchers, policymakers, and industry practitioners in related fields.
+This report is not only a summary of the security situation in the Indian Ocean and other key global maritime regions over the past year but also a forward-looking document aimed at strengthening institutional foresight and resilience.
+It emphasizes the critical importance of building a comprehensive, multi-layered maritime security architecture through domestic inter-agency collaboration and international partnerships in an increasingly complex threat environment, offering valuable reference material for researchers, policymakers, and industry practitioners in related fields.